 Does this matter?
 I think it does.
 In my experience, if you're keen for your children to enjoy reading and to fall in love with books, taking them to the library on a regular basis is really important.

 And, as a primary school teacher, I can tell you that children who visit the library with mum or dad tend to be better - much better - readers than those who don't.

 Visiting the library with your older child can be a great opportunity to spend some one-on-one time with a child without interruptions and distractions from siblings.

-The following ideas are ones that have worked for my husband and I and our three children over the years:
+The following ideas are ones that have worked for my husband and I and our three children as we made time to take them all to the library over the years:

 Whatever you do, make sure you set aside the time so the planned trip to the library does happen.
 Things will crop up unexpectedly and it's all too easy to let them interfere which spoils the anticipation value of the outing.

 Here are a few more things to think about when you're planning your library visits: